UXSoc/uxsoc-apps-cms/src/pages/index.md

           * Is the communication bridge between the client and the organization
           * Create write ups about the speakers
         title: External Head (Minor Project)
+    description: >-
+      Being a designer does not happen overnight.
+We, in the Events department, design event experiences that nurture the growth of the members of UXSociety.
+Our informative and meaningful events add value to the development of members as design leaders and developers.
+    positions: []
     title: "\U0001F3A4 Events"
   - cards: []
     description: >-